moonwell-fi/moonwell-contracts-v2/docs/deployment/SETUP.md

 Once the calldata is sent, wait for the proposal to finish the voting period, then queue and execute it.

-If on base goerli, send .00001 eth to the Temporal Governor contract.
+If on base sepolia , send .00001 eth to the Temporal Governor contract.
 If on mainnet, send .00001 eth to the Temporal Governor contract and all required amounts for other tokens as well.